jakob/Droppy/Oktett/README.txt

 Conclusion: We need to make sure to use a port that nobody else is using.
 If another process is already listening on the port, we will run into trouble.

+Multiple clients on one machine?
+We could support multiple clients on one machine by using two ports.
+We bind to the boradcast port with SO_REUSEADDR and SO_REUSEPORT so we can receive broadcast messages.
+We bind on a second, randomized port that we use as source for all outgoing messages.
+Any response to our broadcast messages are received on that second port.

 Message Protocol